 Construction workers engage in many work-related activities that expose them to serious hazards, such as falls, unguarded machinery, being struck by heavy construction equipment, electrocutions, and Toxic Exposure Attorney.

-Joe Lyon is a highly-rated Ohio construction accident lawyer who has had success representing victims of construction site injury.
+Joe Lyon is a highly-rated construction accident lawyer who has had success representing victims of construction site injury.

 The Lyon Firm works with OSHA experts, construction site engineers, and vocational experts to investigate and determine whether poor management, safety violations, worker negligence or defective equipment caused an injury.

 Top Construction Violations

 - OSHA Fall Safety Violation

 - Defective Tools

 - Aerial Lifts

 - Workplace Ventilation Risks

 Construction Site Accidents